gravitational/teleport/examples/chart/teleport-auto-trustedcluster/README.md

 - 1 replica
 - Record ssh/k8s exec and attach session to the `emptyDir` of the Teleport pod
+  - These sessions will also be stored on the root cluster, if used to access this Helm-configured cluster remotely
 - The assumed externally accessible hostname of Teleport is `teleport.example.com`
-- Teleport is accessible only from within your cluster.
-You need `kubectl port-forward` for external access.
+- Teleport will be deployed using a Kubernetes LoadBalancer
+  - This is a requirement for a trusted cluster setup
 - TLS is enabled by default on the Proxy

 See the comments in the default `values.yaml` and also the Teleport documentation for more options.

+### Setting up your trusted cluster configuration

+This version of the chart has been modified to automatically connect back to a "root" Teleport cluster when started.
+This enables remote access to and management of this "leaf" Teleport cluster when deployed on a customer site.

+You will need to edit the values in the `trustedCluster.extraVars` section of `values.yaml` as appropriate for your cluster.
+There are comments in the file describing what the values need to be set to.

 ## Prerequisites

+- Helm v2.16+
 - Kubernetes 1.10+
-- A Teleport license file stored as a Kubernetes Secret object(See below)
+- A Teleport license file stored as a Kubernetes Secret object - see below
+- Valid TLS private key and certificate chain which validates against a known root CA, stored in the `tls-web` secret.
+  - Private key should be called `privkey.pem`
+  - Certificate chain should be called `fullchain.pem`
+  - Providers like Let's Encrypt are good for providing these certificates.

 ### Prepare the license file